dev4press/gd-members-directory-for-bbpress/readme.txt

 Open the WordPress 'Settings' menu, there you will find 'membersDirectory for bbPress' panel.

 == Changelog ==
+= Version: 3.0 / june 14 2025 =
+* New: tested with WordPress 6.8
+* New: tested and compatible with `PHP` 8.4
+* New: tested with bbPress up to 2.6.13
+* New: loading of `Dev4Press Library` via Composer
+* New: refactoring namespaces and plugin structure
+* Edit: Dev4Press Library 5.4

 = Version: 2.8 / september 16 2024 =
 * New: tested and compatible with `PHP` 8.4 Beta 5
 * Edit: updates to the plugin front end templates